edge-cloud/www.edge-cloud.net/_posts/2015-03-18-ipv6-in-vsphere-6.md

 _Note:_ Only NSX-v 6.1.3, <a href="http://www.vmware.com/resources/compatibility/sim/interop_matrix.php" target="_blank">supports</a> vSphere 6.0.

-Let&#8217;s have a look at these two use cases in more detail:
+Let's have a look at these two use cases in more detail:

 ### Tenant Use Case